Mayzee Davies: Youth

 Davies represented Wales at under-17 and under-19, appearing during 2023 UEFA Women's Under-17 Championship qualification and 2024 UEFA Women's Under-19 Championship qualification.

 Senior

 In February 2024, Davies received her first senior call-up for Wales from interim head coach Jon Grey for a friendly against the Republic of Ireland but was an unused substitute.
 She was recalled for the next window during UEFA Euro 2025 qualifying by new head coach Rhian Wilkinson and made her senior international debut on 9 April 2024, appearing as a 77th-minute substitute for Josie Green during Wales' 6–0 victory over Kosovo in Podujevë.
 She made a further two substitute appearances during qualifying as Wales reached the play-offs.

 She currently has 6 caps for Cymru.

 On 6 June 2025, it was confirmed Davies had suffered an Anterior cruciate ligament injury and would miss the Euro 2025.

+Davies made her return to the Welsh national team 11 months after her ACL injury, being called up for 2027 World Cup qualifying matches against Albania in April 2026.